Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Model Training

 \subsection{Comparison between Different Estimators}

 Among these methods, only MLE requires computing the integral of the conditional intensity function.
 The others avoid this step, potentially improving training efficiency.
 All methods are consistent under mild conditions, but MLE remains asymptotically optimal in terms of variance.
 Alternative methods may exhibit slower convergence and higher asymptotic variance, but offer better scalability and computational simplicity.
+A systematic comparison of representative training objectives for TPPs is summarized in \cref{table:training_comparison}, highlighting their computational requirements, statistical properties, and practical trade-offs.